St Bartholomew-the-Great: Associated organisations

 St Bartholomew the Great is the adopted guild church of various City livery companies who host services there throughout the year: the Worshipful Company of Butchers (one of the seven oldest livery companies), the Worshipful Company of Founders (whose Hall is beside the church), the Worshipful Company of Haberdashers (incorporated 1448, one of the Great Twelve City Livery Companies) whose Hall is on the opposite side of West Smithfield, the Worshipful Company of Fletchers, the Worshipful Company of Farriers (incorporated 1674), the Worshipful Company of Farmers (incorporated 1955).
 More recent companies with a connection to the church are: Worshipful Company of Information Technologists (incorporated 1992), the Worshipful Company of Hackney Carriage Drivers (incorporated 2004), the Worshipful Company of Tax Advisers (incorporated 2005), the Company of Public Relations Practitioners (incorporated 2000).

 The Priory Church served as the chapel of the Imperial Society of Knights Bachelor before the establishment of the Society's permanent chapel in St Paul's Cathedral in 2005.

+The Great Disputation

+Starting in 1133, a yearly public disputation was held to mark the start of the Bartholomew Fair.
+The disputation was typically on theological matters, but later shifted to consider more political matters.
+Notable speakers included Thomas More.
+The yearly debate was ended along with the fair in 1855, but was revived in 2023 as part of a wider revival of Bartholomew Fair traditions.